 The "pointers" MU, MV and MDIV point to u, v and divergence.
 The user-defined types YTO and YT9 indicate the time levels t and t-dt respectively.
 As this code is taken from a subroutine where a specific NPROMA block of grid points has been passed down, the forth dimension of GMV (the block number) is absent.

-A.6.2 GFL structure
+GFL structure

-(i) GMV code implementation
+6.2.1 GMV code implementation

 There are three modules used in the GFL implementation: